Wedding Rehearsals

 Long answer:

-Anyone who’s participating in the ceremony - doing a reading, leading a prayer, or performing a song
+• Anyone participating in the ceremony - readers, musicians, or anyone performing a song or prayer

 What should we practice?

-How to walk down the aisle and how to hold hands and bouquets
+• How to walk down the aisle and hold hands or bouquets

 What order should we practice it in?